isomerpages/moe-tkgs/index.md

   - infopic:
       title: Yearbook 2025
       id: infopic
-      description: Our 2025 Yearbook has officially land!
+      description: Our 2025 Yearbook has officially landed!
 Take a trip down memory lane and celebrate the big wins, the laughs, and everything in between on our Aurora Odyssey.
       button: Click here to read
       url: https://online.fliphtml5.com/imxpa/oubp/
       image: /images/Resources/Yearbook/2026YB.png